 in Australia, Japan, Singapore and many other countries it's already 2011 - but in Germany and the US it's still some time until midnight :-) To round up the year you'll find a few off-topic pictures from 2010.
 You might click on the pictures to get a better resolution.

 Moscow - Red Square

 - no comment -

 Sometimes it can be foggy in SF ;-)

 Unbelievable white beach at Camps Bay, Clifton, Capetown

 Words fail me ...

-Based near Munich/Germany and spending plenty of time in airplanes to run either upgrade workshops or work onsite with reference customers.
-Acting as interlink between customers and the Upgrade Development.
+Based near Munich/Germany and spending plenty of time in airplanes to run either upgrade workshops or work onsite or remotely with reference customers.
+Acting as interlink between customers/partners and the Upgrade Development.